 It’s usually agreed that the earlier children acquire a second language, the better their cognition and language acquisition skills in later life.
-In support of this, the findings of a journal recently posted to online news outlets suggests that, to acquire native fluency, it is best to start before the age of 10.
+In support of this, the findings of a journal recently posted to online news outlets suggest that to acquire native fluency, it is best to start before the age of 10.

 This period of development is often referred to as the critical window of language acquisition; the implication is that the ability to easily pick up on grammar and its intricacies begins to decline through a person’s teens, and drops right off as they enter their twenties.

 So what happens to children who have, in some way or another, missed the critical window?

 In reality, the issue is much more complicated than ascribing a magic age of no return to language acquisition.
 It’s an issue of brain plasticity.

 Your Brain is Plastic

 There are around 86 billion – yes, billion – neurons in the average human brain, which are in part responsible for your every thought, action, and memory.
 Without anything to connect these disparate cells to one another, your brain would be incapable of communicating with itself, let alone tackling the complex nuances of communicating with another human being.

 This is where brain plasticity comes in.
 Neuroplasticity is based around the theory that our brains are strengthened by developing and maintaining neural connections, which are born of new experiences and training.
 In other words, education literally rewires your brain.
 Conversely, when we forget or allow our skills to decline, these connections degrade or are severed to make way for new ones.